Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzExpressRouteCircuitAuthorization.md

 ## SYNTAX

 ```
-Add-AzureRmExpressRouteCircuitAuthorization -Name <String> -ExpressRouteCircuit <PSExpressRouteCircuit>
+Add-AzExpressRouteCircuitAuthorization -Name <String> -ExpressRouteCircuit <PSExpressRouteCircuit>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmExpressRouteCircuitAuthorization** cmdlet adds an authorization to an ExpressRoute circuit.
+The **Add-AzExpressRouteCircuitAuthorization** cmdlet adds an authorization to an ExpressRoute circuit.
 ExpressRoute circuits connect your on-premises network to the Microsoft cloud by using a connectivity provider instead of the public Internet.
-The owner of an ExpressRoute circuit can create as many as 10 authorizations for each circuit; these authorizations generate an authorization key that can be used by a virtual network owner to connect his or her network to the circuit (one authorization per virtual network). **Add-AzureRmExpressRouteCircuitAuthorization** adds a new authorization to a circuit and, at the same time, generates the corresponding authorization key.
-These keys can be viewed at any time by running the Get-AzureRmExpressRouteCircuitAuthorization cmdlet and, as needed, can then be copied and forwarded to the appropriate network owner.
+The owner of an ExpressRoute circuit can create as many as 10 authorizations for each circuit; these authorizations generate an authorization key that can be used by a virtual network owner to connect his or her network to the circuit (one authorization per virtual network). **Add-AzExpressRouteCircuitAuthorization** adds a new authorization to a circuit and, at the same time, generates the corresponding authorization key.
+These keys can be viewed at any time by running the Get-AzExpressRouteCircuitAuthorization cmdlet and, as needed, can then be copied and forwarded to the appropriate network owner.
-Note that, after running **Add-AzureRmExpressRouteCircuitAuthorization**, you must call the Set-AzureRmExpressRouteCircuit cmdlet to activate the key.
-If you do not call **Set-AzureRmExpressRouteCircuit** the authorization will be added to the circuit but will not be enabled for use.
+Note that, after running **Add-AzExpressRouteCircuitAuthorization**, you must call the Set-AzExpressRouteCircuit cmdlet to activate the key.
+If you do not call **Set-AzExpressRouteCircuit** the authorization will be added to the circuit but will not be enabled for use.

 ## EXAMPLES

 ### Example 1: Add an authorization to the specified ExpressRoute circuit
 ```
-$Circuit = Get-AzureRmExpressRouteCircuit -Name "ContosoCircuit" -ResourceGroupName "ContosoResourceGroup"
+$Circuit = Get-AzExpressRouteCircuit -Name "ContosoCircuit" -ResourceGroupName "ContosoResourceGroup"
-Add-AzureRmExpressRouteCircuitAuthorization -Name "ContosoCircuitAuthorization" -Circuit $Circuit
+Add-AzExpressRouteCircuitAuthorization -Name "ContosoCircuitAuthorization" -Circuit $Circuit
-Set-AzureRmExpressRouteCircuit -ExpressRouteCircuit $Circuit
+Set-AzExpressRouteCircuit -ExpressRouteCircuit $Circuit
 ```

 The commands in this example add a new authorization to an existing ExpressRoute circuit.
-The first command uses **Get-AzureRmExpressRouteCircuit** to create an object reference to a circuit named ContosoCircuit.
+The first command uses **Get-AzExpressRouteCircuit** to create an object reference to a circuit named ContosoCircuit.
 That object reference is stored in a variable named $Circuit.
-In the second command, the **Add-AzureRmExpressRouteCircuitAuthorization** cmdlet is used to add a new authorization (ContosoCircuitAuthorization) to the ExpressRoute circuit.
+In the second command, the **Add-AzExpressRouteCircuitAuthorization** cmdlet is used to add a new authorization (ContosoCircuitAuthorization) to the ExpressRoute circuit.
 This command adds the authorization but does not activate that authorization.
-Activating an authorization requires the **Set-AzureRmExpressRouteCircuit** shown in the final command in the example.
+Activating an authorization requires the **Set-AzExpressRouteCircuit** shown in the final command in the example.

 ## PARAMETERS